IEA Bioenergy Task 42: Biorefining in a Circular Economy (Working Period 2019-2022)

-In the period 2019-2022 Austria will again take the lead in the largest Activity Area WP1: Provide quantitative, scientifically sound, and understandable data on the technical, economic and ecological added-value of biorefining to co-produce bioenergy and bio-products in a sustainable way and will lead the four sub-tasks:
+In the period 2019-2021, Austria has taken the leadership in Activity Area 1: Provision of quantitative, scientifically sound and understandable data on the technical, economic and environmental added value of biorefining to co-produce bioenergy and bio-products in a sustainable way.

-Australia, Austria, Canada, Denmark, Germany, Irland, Italy, Netherlands, United States of America-USA;
+Australia, Austria, Denmark, Germany, Irland, Italy, Netherlands, Sweden

 DI Michael Mandl (National Team Leader)